-Run yourself through the 3I-3AFC format using SHaPS for notched-noise masking in the condition NotchO until you have 3 tests with thresholds reasonably similar to one another (within 5 dB).
+Run yourself through the Triples 3AFC format using Glimpse for notched-noise masking in the condition TriplesNotch0 until you get 3 tests with thresholds reasonably similar to one another (within 5 steps).
 There are 6 results files generated from these tests.
 The .csv files can be opened in Excel, and they contain the trial-by-trial results from the task, with the following information: